twaclaw/figural/README.md

 ## Installation

-You can install `figural` using pip:
+You can install `figural` using PyPI:

 ```bash
 pip install figural
 ```

-Or from source (here I am using [uv](https://docs.astral.sh/uv/getting-started/installation/)) but you can use any Python environment of your choice:
+Or from source.
+Here I am using [uv](https://docs.astral.sh/uv/getting-started/installation/) but you can use any Python environment of your choice:

 ```bash
 git clone https://github.com/twaclaw/figural.git